kontorol/kmc-ng/docs/kontorol-internal-docs/publish-kmc-ng-solution.md

 ```
    * If you don’t have `ws` you can either use your preferred web server or install `npm install -g local-web-server`

-7. Commit changes in **kmc-ng** with message: ‘chore: update kaltura libraries’.
+7. Commit changes in **kmc-ng** with message: ‘chore: update kontorol libraries’.
 No need to push this commit.

 ### Publish application